Active Shooter and Workplace Violence

 In thinking about our Veterans, perhaps we can take away some valuable lessons on the ways our soldiers are trained and deployed to protect our country.
 Our businesses can learn from the practices of the military to better deal with the growing safety and security threats we are seeing in the workplace.

 When new soldiers start their military service, they attend basic training also known as “boot camp”.
 Boot camp training is highly intensive training that occurs over several weeks.
 The purpose of this intense training is to provide many skills that most Americans do not have growing up.
 This includes the physical, mental and emotional skills needed to be a soldier.

 How do you train an 18-year-old to run towards gunfire instead of away from it?

 This act would seem to defy all logic and clearly goes against all human instinct.
-Boot camp training provides a form of psychological reprogramming to overcome natural human instinct.
-Through drills and repetitive training recruits are trained to react in new ways and respond as a team towards the attack.
+Boot camp training provides a form of psychological reprogramming to overcome natural human instincts.
+Through drills and repetitive training, recruits are trained to react in new ways and respond as a team towards the attack.